addod19/weather-app/README.md

 # Weather App

-> Applying the concepts of Asynchronous Javascript and the study of openweathermap APIs to building a weather app, focusing on asynchronous communication with promises or async/await
+> A weather app that pulls from the OpenWeatherMap API to allow users to search for and view the forecast in cities worldwide.
+Built with JavaScript

 ## Features